vsg-dev/vsgTutorial/2_Foundations/BaseClassesAndSmartPointers.md

 To provide robust, thread-safe, high performance memory manangment the VulkanSceneGraph uses intrusive reference counting and block memory allocation.
 The three main classes that provide this functionality are vsg::Object base class, the vsg::ref_ptr<> smart pointer and vsg::Allocator singleton.
 The vsg::Auxilary class and vsg::observer_ptr<> smart pointer provide additional meta data and weak pointer functionality.

-## Intrusive vs non-instrucive reference counting
+## Intrusive vs non-instrusive reference counting

 Reference counting is widely used in application to facilitate robust sharing of objects allocated on the heap.
 The two main approaches used in C++ applications are itrusive and on intrusive reference counting, each have strengths and weaknesses.